amit-chaudhari1/amyth.dev/content/papermod/how_i_escaped_tutorial_hell.md

 - SDE sheet (by striver)
 - css challenge
 - css battle
+- daily UI
-- list more
+- codewars

+there's probably more, I'm not aware of all of them

-- read more, watch less
+## read more, watch less

 Be comfortable to read a lot, i’ve seen people search for videos, instead of just going ahead and reading the documentations.
 Video or not, a structured blog/guide or not, you should be able to read a lot in order to find solutions to relatively small problems

-- GIT GUD KID: at reading documentation
+## GIT GUD KID: at reading documentation

 This is the same point as the one above, no?
 NO, Reading documentation is a bit different.
 There’s a lot of well documented libraries, but oh boy there’s libraries with awful documentation, even better there’s libraries with no documentations